0.9m time at $600/night ..... 1.5m time at $200/hour

 The photo at the top of the page was taken by

-Matthias Dietrich (GSU) on the night of 24 April 2003.
-He used a Canon camera
+Matthias Dietrich on the night of 24 April 2003 using a Canon camera

-with 15 mm lens (focal ratio 2.8), and exposed for 90 minutes
+with 15 mm lens (focal ratio 2.8), exposing for 90 minutes on Fuji ASA

-is second from the right.
+the right.
 The fuzzy reddish region in the upper left and center is